linq2db/docs/source/articles/sql/merge/Merge-API-Migration.md

 ---
 uid: Merge-API-Migration
 ---
-# Migrating from old Merge API to new
+# Migrating from old Merge API

 This page contains information how to replace old Merge API calls with new API calls.